 Our audit was made for the purpose of forming an opinion on the basic consolidated financial statements taken as a whole.
-The schedules listed in the Index to Financial Statements and Supplementary Schedules are the responsibility of the Company's management.
-These schedules are presented for purpose of complying with the Securities Regulation Code Rule 68, As Amended and are not part of the basic consolidated financial statements.
-These schedules have been subjected to auditing procedures applied in the audit of the basic consolidated financial statements data required to be set forth therein in relation to the basic consolidated financial statements taken as a whole.
+The tabular schedule of Philippine Financial Reporting Standards as of December 31, 2011 is the responsibility of the Company's management.
+Such tabular schedule is presented for purposes of complying with the Securities Regulation Code Rule 68, As Amended and is not part of the basic consolidated financial statements.
+The tabular schedule has been subjected to auditing procedures applied in the audit of the basic consolidated financial statements and, in our opinion, fairly states in all material respects the consolidated financial statements data required to be set forth therein in relation to the basic consolidated financial statements taken as a whole.